• Skip to primary navigation

 Refrigerator Storage

-• Store the Honey-Mustard Confit Lamb Shoulder in an airtight container.
+• Store in an airtight container.

 Freezing Honey-Mustard Confit Lamb Shoulder

 • It can be frozen for up to 3 months.
+Ensure you label the bags with the date.

 Reheating Honey-Mustard Confit Lamb Shoulder

 • Oven: Preheat your oven to 350°F (175°C).
-Place the lamb in an oven-safe dish and cover with foil.
-Heat for about 20-30 minutes or until warmed through.
+Place the lamb in an oven-safe dish, cover with foil, and heat until warmed through, about 20-25 minutes.

 Frequently Asked Questions